rgambord/c99-doc/doc/sections/7/6/2/5/index.rst

 .. _9899_7.6.2.5p2:

+.. container:: snum

+   :ref:`2 <9899_7.6.2.5p2>`

-:ref:`2 <9899_7.6.2.5p2>` The fetestexcept function determines which of a specified subset of the floating- point exception flags are currently set.
+The fetestexcept function determines which of a specified subset of the floating- point exception flags are currently set.
 The excepts argument specifies the floating- point status flags to be queried.\ [#9899_note188]_

 .. rubric:: Returns

 .. _9899_7.6.2.5p3:

+.. container:: snum

+   :ref:`3 <9899_7.6.2.5p3>`

-:ref:`3 <9899_7.6.2.5p3>` The fetestexcept function returns the value of the bitwise OR of the floating-point exception macros corresponding to the currently set floating-point exceptions included in excepts.
+The fetestexcept function returns the value of the bitwise OR of the floating-point exception macros corresponding to the currently set floating-point exceptions included in excepts.

 .. _9899_7.6.2.5p4:

+.. container:: snum

+   :ref:`4 <9899_7.6.2.5p4>`

-:ref:`4 <9899_7.6.2.5p4>` EXAMPLE Call f if ''invalid'' is set, then g if ''overflow'' is set:
+EXAMPLE Call f if "invalid" is set, then g if "overflow" is set:

 ::